vinayakbhanage/SNMManagement/README.md

 # SNMManagement
+This is a Sant Nirankari Mandal Management project build to manage the information for Mahatmas, Sewadars, Satsangs and other important informations.

-This is an SNM Management project with Angular 5, Web API and Entity Framework and SQL
+This application is built with Angular 5, Web API, Entity Framework and SQL.